5 Creative Employee Retention Strategies

 Professional development opportunities are a win-win for companies and employees.
 Employees who have the chance to invest in more education and learning opportunities are often highly engaged and productive at work.
 Flexibility is key here because employees may have different learning styles or coursework preferences.

-A professional development program can stand alone or be a pillar of an LSA.
+An employee development program can stand alone or be a pillar of an LSA.
 Platforms like Benepass that allow companies to pre-fund benefits accounts and increase flexibility with a card-first approach increase engagement by eliminating the stressful reimbursement process.
-Employees are far less likely to pursue professional development if they will need to front any costs out of pocket.
+Employees are far less likely to pursue people development if they will need to front any costs out of pocket.

 Recognition is a must for any company that wants to retain its top talent.
 Organizations with formal recognition programs have 31% less voluntary turnover than organizations without them.
 Happy employees are also more likely to act as advocates for your organization adding a positive element to recruitment efforts as well.